-ZAMA, Japan (AP) _ For more than three decades, this city was known as ``Nissan Town.″ Its sprawling auto-assembly plant was a point of pride, a symbol of Japan’s postwar economic miracle.
+ZAMA, Japan (AP) _ For more than three decades, this city was known as ``Nissan Town.″ Its sprawling auto-assembly plant was a point of pride and a symbol of Japan’s postwar economic miracle.

-But at the end of this month, Nissan Motor Co., Japan’s second-largest automaker, will close the core section of its facility here _ the first such shutdown by a Japanese automaker since World War II.
+But at the end of March, Nissan Motor Co., Japan’s second-largest automaker, will close the core section of its factory here _ the first such shutdown by a Japanese automaker since World War II.

-In many ways, the closing epitomizes the woes of the Japanese economy, which is struggling to pull out of its worst slump since the war.
+The closing epitomizes the woes of Japan, struggling to pull out of its worst post-war slump.

-At home, the recession has dampened demand, sending domestic profits spiraling down.
-And overseas, the strength of the yen makes Japanese products ever more expensive, cutting deeply into earnings.
+At home, the recession has dampened demand, sending domestic profits down.
+Overseas, the strength of the yen makes Japanese products even more expensive, cutting deeply into earnings.

-This week, the yen has soared to new heights against the U.S. dollar, reaching its highest levels since the modern exchange-rate system was established half a century ago.
-In the last three weeks alone, the Japanese currency has appreciated by nearly 10 percent against the dollar.
+This week, the yen has soared to new heights against the dollar, reaching its highest levels since the modern exchange-rate system was established half a century ago.
+In the last three weeks alone, the Japanese currency has risen nearly 10 percent against the dollar.